How To Repel Chickens: 11 Steps (with Pictures) - WikiHow

 -

 2 Plant a separate garden for the chickens.
 If you're trying to repel your own chickens, you might want to consider planting two separate gardens: one for you and one for your chickens.
-Fill the chicken garden with plenty of appealing and healthy edible plants for your chickens to nibble on. - This trick works best when used in conjunction with other chicken-repelling techniques.
+Fill the chicken garden with plenty of appealing and healthy edible plants for your chickens to nibble on.
+Berry bushes, like elderberry and blueberry bushes, are usually good options.[8] - This trick works best when used in conjunction with other chicken-repelling techniques.
 Creating a separate chicken garden may not be enough to solve the problem if it is the only thing you do.

-- Your chicken garden should include bushes and low-growing trees that can provide shelter for chickens needing to hide from the sun or from potential predators.
+- Your chicken garden should include bushes and low-growing trees that can provide shelter for chickens to hide from the sun or potential predators.

 - Include an evergreen shrub so that the chickens have cover in the winter, as well.